liquidprompt/liquidprompt/docs/theme/custom.rst

 Getting Data
 ============

-A theme must call :doc:`../functions/data` to be able to display useful information to the user.
+A themes must call :doc:`../functions/data` to be able to display useful information to the user.
 A theme might also need to use :doc:`../functions/util` to process that data.